allegheny-computer-science-311-f2019/exam2/exam2.md

 ### Question 1 [10 points]

-Give an example of an multi-agent system.
+Give an example of a multi-agent system.
 Explain why it is a multi-agent system and what makes an agent in the system an "agent" as we define that term in this class.